Congratulations to the 2023 Scholarship Recipients

-Thanks to the help of generous donors, the English program is able to offer a number of scholarships and prizes to recognize the achievements of our students.
-Each spring, the English Program Scholarship Committee solicits nominations from faculty and self-nominations from students.
-Winners are recognized at the annual CAHSS Awards Ceremony.
+Thanks to the help of generous donors, the Department of English, Linguistics, and Writing Studies is able to offer a number of scholarships and prizes to recognize the achievements of our students.

 English Program Scholarships

-Below you will find descriptions of the scholarships offered by the English program.
+Below are descriptions of the scholarships offered by the English program.
 Students who are nominated for scholarships should submit:

 - a writing sample (5-20 pages of original work completed in a UMD course; it can be expository or creative)